-Unlike non-Grid Web services, Grid service instances have a well-defined life-cycle.
-Grid service instances can be created then later destroyed.
+Unlike non-Grid Web service, Grid service instance have a well-defined life-cycle.
+Grid service instance can be created then later destroyed.
 A client may request the creation of a Grid service instance by invoking the createService operation on a Grid service instance that implements a port type that extends the Factory port type, which is defined by the OGSI.